-The Green Palladium project comprises 210 claims with a surface area of about 126 km2 and is located in the Pontiac regional county municipality of southwestern Quebec.
-Under the terms of an agreement with Gardin Inc., Sphinx acquired the project by issuing 4,461,536 common shares and granting a 2% Net Smelter Return Royalty (“NSR”).
-Sphinx has also agreed to spend a minimum of $750,000 in exploration expenditures over the next 3 years.
+The GPd project comprises 74 claims with a surface area of about 41 km2 and is located in the Pontiac regional county municipality of southwestern Quebec.
+Under the terms of an agreement with Gardin Inc., Sphinx acquired the project by issuing 4,461,536 common shares and granting a 2% Net Smelter Return royalty.
+Sphinx has also agreed to spend a minimum of $750,000 in exploration expenditures over 3 years.

 In 2015, Sphinx carried out IP, electromagnetic and magnetic ground surveys on the project that significantly improved the understanding of the geology and related mineralization.
 The surveys were followed by diamond drilling on priority geophysical targets outlined in the vicinity of the Pd-Cu-rich 1958 blasted test pit.
-A 9-hole program, totaling 962 m, was completed over a strike length of 720 m.
-As well, channel samples were taken from a new 20 m by 5 m trench cleared over the original showing.
-Drill hole assay results confirmed the extension of the stratabound PGE reef over a distance of 719 m and which is open in all directions.
-Regional compilation suggests an interpreted surface expression of the target horizon over an estimated 11 km.
-The mineralized reef, which returned 3.44 g/t Pd+Pt+Au over 40 cm at the main showing area, was intersected in 3 of the 9 drill holes.
-Drilling investigated the horizon to a maximum depth of 50 m.
-A 1.5 m-long surface channel sample, taken in a direction parallel to hole GP-15-01, returned a composite interval of 0.86 g/t Pd, 0.34 g/t Pt, 0.05 g/t Au and 0.40 % Cu from 1.50 to 3.00 metres.
+Drill hole assay results from the 2015 and 2017 drilling campaigns (19 holes totaling 1,931 m) support the extension of the stratabound PGE reef over a distance of 800 m.
+The reef remains open in all directions.
+Regional compilation suggests an interpreted surface expression of the target horizon over an estimated 11 kilometres.
+The mineralized reef, returned 3.44 g/t Pd+Pt+Au over 40 cm at the main showing area and was intersected in 12 of the 19 drill holes completed to date.

 This discovery occurs in a previously unrecognized layered igneous complex now named the “Obwondiag layered igneous complex”.
 Mineralization is hosted in an interpreted “reef” horizon of metamorphosed and sulphide – mineralized pyroxenite and melanogabbro.
 This horizon exhibits disseminated sulphides with local sulphide percentages high enough to produce net-textured sulphides.
 The sulphides are comprised primarily of pyrrhotite (iron sulphide) and chalcopyrite (copper sulphide).
 Mineralized breccias exhibiting magmatic textures with centimeter-scale rounded pyroxenite xenoliths contained in a massive sulphide constitute the stratigraphic top of the reef.
 There appears to be a strong correlation between the presence of chalcopyrite and high palladium values.
 The highest palladium, platinum and gold values are in the sulphide-poor basal section of the intersected reef.